pingshuibing/orange/README.txt

 ORANGE PROJECT
 ==============

-this is the real repository. orangecalculator will be used as a testing repo
+This is the real repository. orangecalculator will be used as a testing repo

 SETUP INSTRUCTION